strimzi/proposals/076-connector-offsets-support.md

 ### Allowing users to reset offsets when the connector is removed

-A previous version of this proposal suggested introducing a new property on the KafkaConnector resource to allow users to request the offsets be reset when the connector is removed.
+A previous version of this proposal suggested introducing a new property on the KafkaConnector resource to allow users to request the offsets to be reset when the connector is removed.
 This was rejected because it would be hard to guarantee the operator can always successfully take this action.
 For example if the operator was down when the KafkaConnector resource was deleted it would not know the value the property was set to when it came to delete the connector in Connect later.